Refuse teams will be taking a well earned break for Christmas

 Christmas is nearly here, so it’s time to check when bin collections will take place over the festive season.
 The service will be taking a very well earned break over the festive period and there will be no bin collections between Tuesday 28 and Friday 31 December 2021.
 Collections will resume on Tuesday 4 January 2022.

-The quickest and easiest way to see your bin day is to use our bin day look-up tool which shows your collections for the next several weeks.
+The quickest and easiest way to see which bin will be collected on which day is to log in to MyAccount.
+The home page will show your collections for the next several weeks.
+If you use MyAccount, you’ll get an email notification reminding you to check your Christmas bin collections.
 We’ll also be attaching a tag to your black bin to let you know about changes over the festive period, so keep an eye out for this.

 We’ve pulled together some of our favourite tips and tricks to help you reduce waste, recycle more and save some money too!

 Although it looks pretty, glittery and foiled wrapping paper can’t be recycled!
 Nor can wrapping paper with plastic film covering.
 Opt for plain or recycled papers and decorate with string or ribbons and fragrant natural decorations such as pine cones and acorns, sprigs of evergreen or cinnamon sticks.
 You can test if wrapping paper is recyclable by using the Recycle Now scrunch test.
 If wrapping isn’t your thing, why not put gifts in reusable bags?
 You could even personalise them for recipients!

 They can be recycled if they are just card without fancy decorations.
 If you do want to recycle all of your cards, you’ll need to take off any embellishments and glittery areas before putting them in the blue bin.
 Alternatively, cut them up to use to make gift tags for next year!

 - Do whatever wrapping you can before your last pre-Christmas collection.
 This way, any paper, card or packaging can be recycled before the bin collections stop for the holidays.